 Special Purpose Investment Companies can be used to raise capital for private equity investment.
 They often are used to raise funds to purchase a specific company and take it private, although they can be used in other forms.

-Retail investors may not find an outlet to participate directly but can invest into some publicly traded business development companies that work in the private equity sphere.
+Retail investors may not find an outlet to participate directly but can invest in some publicly traded business development companies that work in the private equity sphere.

-They may also invest into these companies through mutual funds or exchange-traded funds.
-Both of these options allow investors to invest into publicly traded companies that specialize in private equity.
+They may also invest in these companies through mutual funds or exchange-traded funds.
+Both of these options allow investors to invest in publicly traded companies that specialize in private equity.

 The Bottom Line

-High net-worth individuals and accredited investors have the ability to participate in private equity investments and potentially see greater returns than they might obtain with publicly traded equity investments.
+High net-worth individuals and accredited investors can participate in private equity investments and potentially see greater returns than they might obtain with publicly traded equity investments.